 How will it shake out?
 Great question.
 On one hand the geek in all of us rejoices as innovation rapidly accelerates in the mobile device space.
 On the other hand, we panic that the slower hand of enterprise procurement will render just purchased units obsolete or that employment longevity is dependent on picking the winning platform.
 Fear not.

-AIMS is advancing in 2012 with some great new features.
-AIMS already runs on mobile versions of Windows, and will expand to run natively on Android, iOS, and Blackberry devices.
+AWL is advancing in 2012 with some great new features.
+AWL already runs on mobile versions of Windows, and will expand to run natively on Android, iOS, and Blackberry devices.
 Windows 8 support will follow after its release to take advantage of new rugged mobile devices utilizing the platform.
-So IT and procurement specialists can relax, AIMS will support a variety of mobile platforms.
+So IT and procurement specialists can relax, AWL will support a variety of mobile platforms.
 A formal announcement is forthcoming in 2012, and if you are anything like us, we hope you are eagerly anticipating the challenges and rewards of the changing landscape.